 Check out what the popstar had to say in this Q&A below:

-Who do you send your new music to?
+Who do you send your new music to when you want feedback?
+Do you give it to the JLS lads?

-Why did you want to be involved in Stand Up To Cancer YouTube party?
+Why did you want to get involved in the Stand Up To Cancer YouTube party?